 What you can do if we cannot resolve your complaint.

-If you are not happy with our response, or if we have not given you a final response within eight weeks, you may be able to refer your complaint to the Legal Ombudsman.
+If despite best endeavours you are not happy with our response, or if we have not given you a final response within eight weeks, you are advised to seek independent legal advice.

 Fairchild Greig Will Trusts Ltd is a trust service provider authorised and regulated by His Majesty’s Revenue and Customs (HMRC), Registration No. XEML00000173543, for the holding of client monies and assets in compliance with Money Laundering and Terrorist Financing prevention regulations.

 You can check the HMRC register of supervised organisations at: https://www.gov.uk/guidance/money-laundering-regulations-supervised-business-register#check-if-a-business-is-registered